Legacy35/CEN3031/README.md

   * Used where convenient due to its simplistic integration with PHP

 * PHP
-  * used for CRUD operations due to its simplicity and lack of boilerplate
+  * Used for CRUD operations due to its simplicity and relative lack of boilerplate compared to MongoDB

 ### Libraries